Learn how founder of Kula Cloth, Anastasia Allison, was able to triples sales and spend more time on what matters by partnering with ShipBob.

 Anastasia Allison, founder of Kula Cloth, is passionate about the outdoors and loves hiking, mountaineering, and backpacking.
 She also loves her business.

 As her business organically grew in rapid pace, she found herself spending most of her days printing labels and shipping boxes.
-She knew something had to give, so she started looking into fulfillment partners.
+She knew something had to give, so she started looking into fulfilment partners.

 We had the pleasure to speak with Anastasia Allison to discuss the evolution of Kula Cloth, growth challenges, and how partnering with a 3PL has been a lifechanger.